lduraes/Marvel/Notes.md

 ## ✨ Key features

-Following Cocoapods-Keys will be required during the installation of cocoapods:
+Following Cocoapods-Keys will be required during the installation of cocoapods.
+Please consider having them before running this project.

-* MarvelAPIPublicKey: _9eda64e9805ccecae0c6ea2cf9014825_
+* MarvelAPIPublicKey
-* MarvelAPIPrivateKey: _c24f44aab42e1cd0691fb8b7b1a5e874cd19805a_
+* MarvelAPIPrivateKey

 Should you require any further information or doubt clarifying about the installation, please drop me a [message](mailto:lduraes@gmail.com?subject=[Marvel]%20Doubt).